kdgregory/log4j-aws-appenders/docs/sns.md

 ## Configuration

-The appender provides the following properties (also described in the JavaDoc):
+This appender provides the following configuration properties, along with the common [connection properties](client.md#configuration-properties).

 Name                | Description
 --------------------|----------------------------------------------------------------